 If your absence from the United States has been one year or longer, your green card is no longer valid for reentry.
-It’s likely that Customs and Border Protection (CBP) officers will not allow you to reenter the U.S. In fact, under certain circumstances time abroad could jeopardize your permanent resident status even if your time away has been less than a year.
+Customs and Border Protection (CBP) officers may not allow you to reenter the U.S. Or, the CBP officer could allow you to enter but also refer you to a judge for deportation proceedings.
+In fact, under certain circumstances travel abroad could jeopardize your permanent resident status even if your time away has been less than a year.
 A returning resident visa may be available to some permanent residents with extraordinary situations.

 There are a variety of scenarios that could leave you stranded abroad.
 Here are some potential solutions to your situation.